miikanissi/miikanissi.com/content/posts/how-to-setup-nvim-lsp-for-code-analysis-autocompletion-and-linting.md

 ## Afterword

-Setting up the nvim LSP client to work with different LSP servers can seem a bit intimidating as most things need to be configured manually.
-The benefit of this is that most of everything on how the LSP client behaves can be customized from keybindings to default behavior.
-There are plenty of other things that can be customized but this basic setup should get you started on using the power of LSP servers in nvim.
-If you need more assistance or have any ideas for improvement feel free to send me an email at [miika@miikanissi.com](mailto:miika@miikanissi.com).
+Setting up the nvim LSP client to work with different LSP servers can seem a bit intimidating, as most things need to be configured manually.
+The benefit of this is that most everything on how the LSP client behaves can be customized, from keybindings to default behavior.
+There are plenty of other things that can be customized, but this basic setup should get you started on using the power of LSP servers in nvim.
+If you need more assistance or have any ideas for improvement, feel free to send me an email at [miika@miikanissi.com](mailto:miika@miikanissi.com).